JoshData/python-email-validator/README.md

-When an email address is not valid, `validate_email` raises either an `EmailSyntaxError` if the form of the address is invalid or an `EmailUndeliverableError` if the domain name does not resolve.
+When an email address is not valid, `validate_email` raises either an `EmailSyntaxError` if the form of the address is invalid or an `EmailUndeliverableError` if the domain name fails the DNS check.
 Both exception classes are subclasses of `EmailNotValidError`, which in turn is a subclass of `ValueError`.